Browse by . . .

 Art in use

 Born in 1942, the artist grew up in the Bronx and attended Stuyvesant High School, the selective public school.
-(So, on both scores, did my grandfather.)
+(So, on both scores, did my grandfather many years before.)
 From there he hitchhiked across country, touched base in Canada, and landed in San Francisco.
 Before long he returned to Greenwich Village.
 These days he "divides his time between New York City and a boat in Amsterdam."
 I can picture him always in transit, like John Barth in the novel The Floating Opera or Robert Smithson on The Floating Island—or like the dissemination of the work.

 Weiner's history anticipates the poles of his art, right down to the mathematical symbols.
 It draws on the rigor of his education and the free play of the Beats.
 One might call it language poetry, but without the chaotic rush of words unmoored from their ordinary sense.
 The old posters and exhibition announcements recall the spontaneity of 1960s.
 The smooth, sharp black or red outline of his letters goes a long way to tidy up Jack Kerouac's teletype scroll and beat-up typewriter.

+With Weiner, a lot goes a long way.
 Just as text enters into the chain of language, art enters into a tradition and a world already in progress.
 A philosopher has compared knowledge to the complete reconstruction of a ship, plank by plank and beam by beam, while at sea.
 One work reads "a square removal from a rug in use."
-Somehow, the square has to come out while in use—while people are walking.
+Somehow, the square has to come out while in use, while people are walking.

-Most of all, the retrospective shows how a lot goes a long way.
-Weiner seems much less dry now.
-His fixed messages have more of the variability of, say, Jenny Holzer's crawl screens and blacked-out text paintings.
+Weiner seems no less conceptual now, no less an assault on expression or formalism, but also much less dry.
+His fixed messages have none of the variability of, say, Jenny Holzer with her crawl screens and blacked-out text paintings.
 One may still find him deadly dull.
 I may next time myself.
 However, that, too, stands as only a possibility or a choice.
 It, too, "rests with the receiver upon the occasion of receivership."

 BACK to John's arts home page